-Praxis II Fundamental Subjects: Content Knowledge (5511) Practice Test
+Praxis Fundamental Subjects: Content Knowledge (5511) Practice Test

 Exam Purpose and Background

 The Praxis Fundamental Subjects: Content Knowledge (5511) exam looks at broad areas of knowledge, and assesses your skills and knowledge that may be separate from your educational specialty.
 As a result, the test will take a relatively broad approach to subject matter covered.

 The cost for the test is $120 payable at registration.
 Acceptable forms of payment include a check from a U.S. bank, money order, PayPal™, eCheck, VISA®, Discover®, JCB®, American Express® or MasterCard®.